 Sweat Wristbands

-Tennis elbow—formally known as lateral epicondylitis—is one of the most common overuse injuries among tennis players and athletes in racket sports.
+According to Wikipedia Tennis elbow formally known as lateral epicondylitis, is one of the most common overuse injuries among tennis players and athletes in racket sports.
 Caused by repetitive stress on the tendons of the forearm, it leads to pain, stiffness, and reduced grip strength.

 Most players think treatment starts and ends with physical therapy, braces, or rest.
 But here’s the surprising part: something as simple as a sweat wristband can help ease the strain and support injury prevention.